astroboi1/astroboi1.github.io/_posts/2020-10-11-demoralizing-a-nation.md

 If everyone is equal, why does it matter to have diversity?
 And if that doesn't matter, why would there be any need for inclusion?

-Equity, the cornerstone of this death sentence is a fallacy.
+Equity, the cornerstone of this death sentence, is a fallacy.
 No one is born equal in this universe.
 If that were true, we'd have seen Rosie O'donnel dunking on Shaq in the 90's.
 Some are born short, some tall, smart, some absolutely stupid... oh we have plenty of mouth breathing dummies that plague this realm.

 Equality of opportunity is a fair and moral principle, meaning one has a chance to prove their merit through their actions.
-Muggsy bogues is a 5'3 man who played in the NBA and was massively successful.
+Muggsy Bogues is a 5'3 man who played in the NBA and was massively successful.
 But that's not what equity means, it means **equality of _outcomes_**.

 That's right!
 The left will not deny this either.
 They embrace this impossible to hold in your mind statement and roll with it.
 [Canadian Prime Minister Trudeau appointed his cabinent based on gender parity](https://www.cbc.ca/news/politics/trudeau-liberal-minority-government-2019-1.5331926), 50/50 male female ratio even though females are the minority in all elected seats in the House of Commons and all provincial and territorial legislative chambers.
 And he did it twice!
 Once in 2015, "because it's 2015," and another in 2019.
 Just by the math, the Canadian prime minister